Updated November 2022

 Lululemon leggings are sooo soft and buttery smooth.
 They also offer great compression in flattering cuts.
 They have two leggings with a brushed interior which makes them thinner than standard fleece-lined leggings but perfect for running (which they’re engineered for).

-The Base Pace High-Rise Fleece Running Tight currently comes in three colours and has a small back pocket at the waist.
+The Base Pace High-Rise Fleece Running Tight currently comes in numerous colours and has a small back pocket at the waist.
 The Base Pace are water repellant and a little thicker as they’re made of a tech fleece fabric so they hold up well on cooler days.

 Because they’re specifically engineered for running, lululemon tights are great investment pieces that will stick around in your closet for years.

 Tip: If you find the air is too cold air in your lungs when running, here’s an excellent fitted face mask that is breathable and won’t fall down.
 This has become my favourite face covering when outdoors – I wish it came in more colours and patterns than black.

 Buy them here.